 Note: The aim of this question is to determine how likely you think it is that something specific will happen in the future.
-You can rate the likelihood on a scale from 0 to 100, with 0 meaning that an event is completely unlikely and 100 meaning that you are absolutely certain it will happen.
+You can rate the likelihood on a scale from 0 to 100, with 0 meaning that you are absolutely certain an event will not happen and 100 meaning that you are absolutely certain it will happen.
 Use values between the two extremes to moderate the strength of your opinion.
-Please note that your answers to the categories have to add up to 100.
+Please note that your answers have to add up to 100 across all categories.

 - a Decrease by 12% or more

 - b Decrease by between 8% and less than 12%

-- c Decrease by between 4% and less than 8%
+- c $\,$ Decrease by between 4% and less than 8% $\,$

 - d Decrease by between 2% and less than 4%

 - e Decrease by between 0% and less than 2%

 - f Increase by between 0% and less than 2%

 - g Increase by between 2% and less than 4%

-- h Increase by between 4% and less than 8%
+- h $\,$ Increase by between 4% and less than 8% $\,$

 - i Increase by between 8% and less than 12%

 - j Increase by 12% or more

-(i) A digital euro would be a form of central bank money, i.e. money that can only be created by a central bank.
+Show info box (i): A digital euro would be a form of central bank money, i.e. money that can only be created by a central bank.
 A digital euro would enable everybody to also pay electronically with central bank money, something which private individuals can only do with commercial bank money at the moment.
 Cash would continue to exist.